-Registered Nurses who meet the following criteria are eligible to apply to the post-master's Doctor of Nursing Practice option:
+Registered Nurses who meet the following criteria are eligible to apply to the postmaster's Doctor of Nursing Practice option:

 - 1. A master's degree in nursing from a program accredited by the Commission on Collegiate Nursing Education (CCNE) or Accreditation Commission for Education in Nursing (ACEN) OR a graduate nurse anesthesia degree from a program accredited by the Council on Accreditation of Nurse Anesthesia Education Programs OR a graduate nurse-midwifery degree from a program accredited by the American College of Nurse Midwives Accreditation Commission for Midwifery Education.
-Students who will be completing a master's degree during the semester when applications are due also are eligible to apply.
-Gonzaga does admit Canadian students into graduate nursing programs as long as they graduated from an approved Master of Science in Nursing program in Canada and provide official verification of registration as a Registered Nurse. - 2.
-A cumulative grade point average (GPA) from master's-level nursing courses of 3.3 on a 4.0 scale.
+Gonzaga does admit Canadian students into graduate nursing programs as long as they graduated from an approved Master of Science in Nursing program in Canada and provide official verification of registration as a Registered Nurse. - A cumulative grade point average (GPA) from master's-level nursing courses of 3.3 on a 4.0 scale.
 If the GPA is below a 3.3, the applicant must include a statement explaining why the GPA is lower than required. - 3.
 Official transcript posting MSN or MN degree with documentation of an Evidence Based Practice (EBP) course.
 If the student has not had an EBP course, he or she can still be fully admitted, but will be required to complete an EBP course during the first semester of DNP course work.
 Gonzaga offers this course and it is available online to DNP students. - 4.
 Official transcript of a three semester-credit graduate-level inferential statistics or biostatistics course within the last five years with an earned grade of C or better.
 If the student has not had a statistics course, he or she can still be fully admitted, but will be required to complete a statistics course during the first semester of DNP course work.
 Gonzaga offers this course and it is available online to DNP students.